Doctoral Programme in Technology - Admission Criteria and Instructions for Applicants

 3. A copy of the degree certificates and the transcript of study records (mandatory)

-B. If the applicant has completed the former degree(s) which make them eligible for doctoral studies at a University abroad (i.e. outside Finland), they must attach the following items to the electronic application form:
+B. If you have completed your former degree(s) at a higher education institution abroad (i.e. outside of Finland), you must attach to the application:

 Those applicants who have been granted a right to study and who have completed their prior degree abroad have to submit either the original degree certificates or certified copies of the degree certificates and other educational documents and the official translations of the documents to the University of Turku at the latest in 5 September 2025.
 If the admitted applicant does not deliver the required certificates by the deadline set in the admission notification, they forfeit the study right.
 Link to the instructions on delivering certificates and country-specific requirements.